Harris heads to border after facing criticism for absence

-WASHINGTON (AP) — Kamala Harris faces perhaps the most politically challenging moment of her vice presidency Friday when she heads to the U.S. southern border as part of her role leading the Biden administration’s response to a steep increase in migration.
+WASHINGTON (AP) — Kamala Harris faces perhaps the most politically challenging moment of her vice presidency Friday when she visits the U.S. southern border as part of her role leading the Biden administration’s response to a steep increase in migration.

+- The vice president has faced months of criticism from members of both parties for declining to make the trip thus far

+- Republicans have seized on the absence of both Harris and President Joe Biden from the border to paint the administration as weak on border security

-While in El Paso, she will tour a Customs and Border Patrol processing center, hold a conversation with advocates from faith-based organizations as well as shelter and legal service providers, and deliver remarks.
+While in El Paso, Texas, she will tour a Customs and Border Patrol processing center, hold a conversation with advocates from faith-based organizations as well as shelter and legal service providers and deliver remarks.

 The vice president has faced months of criticism from members of both parties for declining to make the trip thus far and for her muddied explanations as to why.